sinistersnare/ds_store/README.md

 Please see the LICENSE.md file for information.

+## What is a `.DS_Store` file? ##

+The _Desktop Services Store_ is mostly just deleted without a second thought.
+However, such files can be helpful!
+What are they really for?

+Put simply, `.DS_Store` files are used on MacOS Computers to describe the contents of the directory they are in.
+`.DS_Store`'s are created, maintained, and read by the Finder application to properly render directories.
+The things that this file describes includes properties set in the directory options, file icons, directory background color or image, and many more things.

+The file has 3 important sections.
+First, the prelude, which gives information about where to find the main information block of the file.
+Second, the information block, containing bookkeeping information for the data-section.
+Finally, the data section, holding the actual metadata of the directory.

 ## TODO ##

 Looking at this list, I probably should not have released the library so early!
 I was so excited though!
 Oh well, I guess I better get to improving it!

-* Describe what DS_Store files are in the README!
 * Address the various TODOs within the code.
 * Document everything!
 * Rigorous testing?
 Probably!
     * Make sure to test with background images and all sorts of stuff.
 * Better API?
 What do _you_ want to do with DS_Store files?
 Let me know!
 Make an issue!
+* Creation/manipulation of `.DS_Store` files?????
 * Make no_std compatible?
 Probably not gonna happen. std types too nice.
-* Fill out Cargo.toml metadata with docs location and stuff.
-* Should I exclude the examples from the cargo manifest?
-So that there isnt so many useless kilobytes being downloaded with the crate.
-People who want the examples probably just clone the library right?
-* Creation/manipulation of `.DS_Store` files?????
+* Add logging, to log assumptions made being proved wrong (like 'icgo' record not being `0x0000000000000004`)